MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 - iOS/iPadOS

-> [!NOTE]
-> While in public preview, Microsoft Tunnel for MAM is available at no additional cost.
-When Tunnel for MAM becomes generally available, it will be available as a [**premium add-on**](../fundamentals/premium-add-ons.md).
-It will require an additional cost to the licensing options that include Microsoft Intune.

 Tunnel for MAM iOS is a powerful tool that allows organizations to securely manage and protect their mobile applications.
 The VPN connection for this solution is provided through the [Microsoft Tunnel for MAM iOS SDK](../developer/tunnel-mam-ios-sdk.md).

 > [!NOTE]
-> Microsoft Tunnel for MAM iOS public preview is limited to Line of Business (LOB) apps integrated with the SDK.
-Edge for iOS public preview is coming in a future release (no ETA).
+> Microsoft Tunnel for MAM iOS is limited to Line of Business (LOB) apps integrated with the SDK.
+Edge for iOS is coming in a future release (no ETA).

-To use the Microsoft Tunnel for MAM iOS during the public preview, you must update your Line of Business (LOB) apps to integrate the following three SDKs.
+To use the Microsoft Tunnel for MAM iOS, you must update your Line of Business (LOB) apps to integrate the following three SDKs.
 You’ll find guidance for integrating each SDK later in this article:

 - [Intune App SDK for iOS](../developer/app-sdk-ios.md)
 - [Microsoft Authentication Library](../developer/app-sdk-ios.md#setup-msal) (MSAL)